taharachedi/Algorithms-Problem-Solving-Level-3/2 - Sum Each Row in Matrix/README.md

-# 🎲 Problem 2: 3x3 Random Matrix Sum Calculator
+# 🎲 Problem 2: Sum Each Row in Matrix

 > **A C++ program that generates a 3x3 matrix filled with random numbers, displays it, and calculates the sum of each row.**